tpanattha/portfolio/README.md

 - [Certificates](#certificates)

 ## Portfolio Projects
-In this section I will list data analytics projects briefly describing the technology stack used to solve cases.
+In this section I will list data analytics projects cases study.

 ### EDA on Video Games Sales data
 - **Description:** Analysis on Video Games Sales and Visaulization in Python